doonze/EmbyUpdate/README.md

 ### ** For any Distro but Debian/Ubuntu/Mint you have to chage the distro varable as it's set to Debian flavors by default **

 ### ** You can choose to install beta or stable.
-Defalut is stable.
+Default is stable.
 To change to installing betas change the "installbeta" variable to True.

 ### Script Logic Flow